embecosm/riscv-toolchain/README.md

 Executing the GDB tests
 -----------------------

-To run the full testsuite for the Freedom E310 Arty
+To run the full testsuite for the Freedom E310 Arty:

 ```
 ./run-tests.sh --tool gdb \